 - SOC 2113 INTRODUCTION TO SOCIOLOGY This course introduces the scientific study of human society and social interaction and examines social forces on individuals and groups.
 Three lecture hours.
 Three semester hours credit. - SOC 2133 SOCIAL PROBLEMS This course is a study of the theoretical analysis, nature, scope, and effects of contemporary social problems and policy measures used to address them.
 Three lecture hours.
-Three semester hours credit. - SOC 2143 MARRIAGE AND FAMILY A study of the development of marriage and family as social institutions within society.
+Three semester hours credit. - SOC 2143 MARRIAGE AND FAMILY This course is the study of the development of marriage and family as social institutions within society.
 Three lecture hours.
-Three semester hours credit.

-SOC/ANR 2213 - Introduction to Anthropology - A survey of the four fields and applied anthropology in the comparative study of humanity.
+Three semester hours credit. - SOC/ANR 2213 Introduction to Anthropology This course is a survey of the four fields and applied anthropology in the comparative study of humanity.
 Three lecture hours.
 Three semester hours credit.